Almost half of UK businesses (46%) and a quarter of UK charities (26%) reported cyber security breaches or attacks in the last 12 months.

 It’s not hard to see how cyber criminals might exploit our tendencies to trust and obey.

-When you throw helpfulness, hope, laziness, myopia, and a whole host of other human vulnerabilities into the mix, you might wonder why the situation is not much worse than this.
+Throw helpfulness, hope, laziness, myopia, and a whole host of other human vulnerabilities into the mix.
+You might wonder why the situation is not much worse than this.

 You might also start to see how important changing behaviour is when addressing cyber security.
-And to be fair, the government’s new strategy does indeed touch on behavioural change.
+And to be fair, the government’s current strategy indicates awareness of the importance of behavioural change.

 Keeping up with the criminals

-If we can pair incoming innovations with behaviour change, we may well finally begin to take the higher ground.
+If behaviour change can take centre stage moving forwards, we may well finally begin to take the higher ground.

 And let’s hope we can – sooner rather than later.